 Louis J. DeGennaro, Ph.D., was named president and chief executive officer of the The Leukemia & Lymphoma Society (LLS) in September 2014.
 LLS is the world's largest voluntary health agency dedicated to blood cancer.
 The LLS mission is to cure leukemia, lymphoma, Hodgkin's disease and myeloma, and improve the quality of life of patients and their families.

-DeGennaro has served as interim president and CEO of LLS since February 2014 and leads the operations of this $300 million cancer patient advocacy agency with headquarters in White Plains, New York.
+DeGennaro leads the operations of this $300 million cancer patient advocacy agency with headquarters in Rye Brook, New York.

 DeGennaro has more than 25 years of research, drug development and executive management experience in academic and private sector settings.
 He received his doctorate in biochemistry from the University of California at San Francisco and did his post-doctoral research at the Yale University School of Medicine.
 His previous academic appointments include research group leader, Max Planck Institute in Munich, Germany, where his laboratory was among the first to clone genes expressed exclusively in the nervous system; and associate professor of neurology and cell biology, University of Massachusetts Medical School.